JacekSpalinski/Minesweeper/README.md

 # Minesweeper
 Minesweeper project from JetBrains Academy

-Following repository contains code for TicTacToe game, which is a project from JetBrain Academy.
+Following repository contains code for Minesweeper game, which is a project from JetBrain Academy.

 Descrition of the project: https://hyperskill.org/projects/77